mkhorasani/Streamlit-Authenticator/README.md

 # Streamlit-Authenticator
-A secure authenticaton module to validate users' credentials in your Streamlit application.
+A secure authenticaton module to validate user credentials in a Streamlit application.

 ## Installation